dberga/nerfstudio/README.md

 ```
 See [Dependencies](https://github.com/nerfstudio-project/nerfstudio/blob/main/docs/quickstart/installation.md#dependencies) in the Installation documentation for more.

-## Installation: Build and Compile Colmap preprocessing for GPU
+## Installation: Colmap and Hloc data preprocessing (SfM tools) for GPU

 Install prior dependencies:
 ```bash